 The street food cook understood and stopped prepping our iced coffees and dashed across the road to a little shop where we could see her buying a big bag of ice that she subsequently put in our cold drinks.
 We tipped her to cover the cost of the ice as well as her trouble.

 Keep in mind that most street food cooks don’t want you to get sick from their food or drinks.
 They want you to enjoy their food and enjoy your holiday.

 Once you’ve been in the place for a while, it’s probably safe to take the risk and try those fresh Vietnamese rice paper rolls you spotted at the market.
 But maybe not before you’re about to do an overnight bus ride…

 If you’re keen to learn more about food safety, take a look at the incredibly comprehensive A-Z food safety guide on the United Nations Food and Agriculture site.

-Footpath Feasting is our regular series on street food.
-Look out for our forthcoming guidebook!
+Footpath Feasting is our regular series on street food around the world.
+Look out for our forthcoming guidebook.
 Do you have any tips for eating street food safely?
 Also see our Tips to Avoid Getting Sick When You Travel.

 Do you have any tips to eating street food safely when you travel?
 You’re welcome to share them with our readers in the comments below.